Andreas-Svensson/statistics/project/report.md

 <br>

 1. Look at point distribution of petal and sepal values in order to get a brief overview of whether there seems to be a linear relationship or not.
+In order to correctly analyse the results in coming stages, it will be important to have looked at point distribution to understand the values based on point distribution.

-2. Look at bivariate correlation between width and length of petals and sepals respectively.
+2. Look at bivariate correlation (pearson's r) between width and length of petals and sepals respectively.

-3. Determine significance of correlation by looking at r and p-values.
+3. Determine significance of correlation by evaluating hypotheses based on given r and p-values.
+A high r and low p-value would point towards strong correlation, and significance is determined by comparing p-value to significance level determined in hypotheses.

 4. Use linear regression model for point prediction if significant correlation was found.

 <br>